larksuite/botframework-go/README.md

   Description: test_demo      # your app description
   IsISVApp: false             # ISV App flag, false is default
 EventList:
   - EventName: Message                # required
   # - EventName: AppTicket            # use as needed, ISVApp must
   # - EventName: Approval             # use as needed
   # - EventName: LeaveApproval        # use as needed
   # - EventName: WorkApproval         # use as needed
   # - EventName: ShiftApproval        # use as needed
   # - EventName: RemedyApproval       # use as needed
   # - EventName: TripApproval         # use as needed
   # - EventName: AppOpen              # use as needed
   # - EventName: ContactUser          # use as needed
   # - EventName: ContactDept          # use as needed
   # - EventName: ContactScope         # use as needed
   # - EventName: RemoveBot            # use as needed
   # - EventName: AddBot               # use as needed
   # - EventName: P2PChatCreate        # use as needed
   # - EventName: AppStatusChange      # use as needed
+  # - EventName: UserToChat           # use as needed
+  # - EventName: ChatDisband          # use as needed
+  # - EventName: GroupSettingUpdate   # use as needed
+  # - EventName: OrderPaid            # use as needed
+  # - EventName: CreateWidgetInstance # use as needed
+  # - EventName: DeleteWidgetInstance # use as needed
+  # - EventName: MessageRead          # use as needed
 CommandList:
   - Cmd: default # required
     Description: Text that is empty or isnot matched